M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 ## An Overview of External Object Types

-M-Files uses "Object Types" to define the objects that will be managed, stored, and maintained within the M-Files vault.
+M-Files uses `Object Types` to define the objects that will be managed, stored, and maintained within the M-Files vault.
 Built-in object types include Documents and Document Collections, but object types such as Company, Contact, or Project can be created and customized depending upon the needs of the organization.

 Each Object Type can be defined as Internal (created and managed within the M-Files clients), or External (typically managed within an external system).
 External object types can either be read-only within the M-Files client, or can be defined as read/write, where objects created, changed, or deleted in the M-Files client can be pushed back to the originating system.